canonical/vanilla-framework/templates/docs/layouts/documentation.md

 #### Content area

 The content area is implemented as a regular strip (`.p-strip`) with a grid row (`.row`) inside.
-Within the standard Vanilla 12 column grid, 3 of the columns are reserved for the side navigation (`.col-3`) with the rest of the row width (9 columns, `.col-9`) is deadicated to the main documentation content.
+Within the standard Vanilla 12 column grid, 3 of the columns are reserved for the side navigation (`.col-3`) with the rest of the row width (9 columns, `.col-9`) is dedicated to the main documentation content.

 The aside area should contain the [side navigation component](/docs/patterns/navigation#side-navigation) with a list of all documentation pages.
 Grouping and nesting of navigation items should be used to build the logical structure of the documentation navigation.
-The side navigation component has built-in responsive functionality which makes it appear / go offscreen using a toggle.
+The side navigation component has built-in responsive functionality which makes it appear / go off-screen using a toggle.

 If the contents of the side navigation are generated in a way that doesn't provide the specific class names required by Vanilla, use a [raw HTML variant of the pattern](/docs/patterns/navigation#raw-html) to style the basic HTML lists of links.